Ryankapa/chrome-extension-downloader/README.md

 # Chrome Extension Downloader

-A **comprehensive Python 3.7+** tool that automatically downloads Chrome extensions from the Chrome Web Store, converts them from CRX to ZIP format, and provides advanced features like batch downloads, configuration management, caching, and comprehensive logging.
+A **simple Python 3.7+** tool that automatically downloads Chrome extensions from the Chrome Web Store, converts them from CRX to ZIP format, with automatic SSL bypass for better compatibility.

 ## ✨ Features